suhasmaddali/Cab-Reservation-System-/README.md

 <img src = "https://github.com/suhasmaddali/Images/blob/main/jordan-zdEsGs_His4-unsplash.jpg" width = "500" />

 It is important to design a database for the working of the cab reservation system.
-There are various contrainst that must be addressed when working with this system.
-There are a lot of other values that must also be determined before the successful implementation of the system.
+Furthermore, UI would be designed such that it would improve the overall experience in which an user would be taking a look at the features and their importance respectively.